shailydeep/phpMyAdmin-docker/README.md

 and
 docker-compose file
 $docker-composer up -d
-now tale container ip by using the command
+now take container ip by using the command
 $docker container inspect ctr_id then hit the ip in brouwser now you can see phpmyadmin web page